StrataCare

 A concise, audit-style report that:

-• Summarizes observed conditions
+• documents observed operating conditions

-• Identifies structural gaps if present
+• identifies structural signals if present

-Leadership retains full discretion over how, or whether, to act.
+Leadership retains full discretion over how — or whether — to act.

 Contact

-A brief introductory conversation is available for leaders exploring whether an observational audit would be useful.
+A brief introductory conversation is available for executive leaders evaluating whether a Tier I audit would be useful.No preparation required.

 StrataCare operates upstream — slowing down where risk hides so leadership can move forward with confidence.